zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **ZMD**: I mean, I'm not optimistic, but I don't think I'll regret my faith in Speech.
 I don't think it's going to be a good book, but it's not my fault.

 **CM**: There you go.

-### 28 November 2025

-[TODO— drafting a closing-statement email in this file, but it's not part of the record until I send it]

-Subj: the importance of doing better than not-lying

-Dear Cade:

-In our conversation with Michael and Jessica of 2 October, you seemed amused by Michael's suggestion that your non-objective perspective might kill him, but it really shouldn't be funny.
-(Or if it was funny, it was black humor.)

-It may seem counterintuitive at first, but we can quite concretely describe a plausible relationship between the kind of institutional corruption Michael was explaining, and people dying.
-The kind of objectivity Michael is appealing to has been metaphorically likened to "a map that reflects the territory."
-If you're trying to cross a dangerous jungle or desert, and your map says that there's a safe oasis where in reality there is none, you could die.

-In the same way, in order to make good decisions about the economy, or war, or emerging technologies, Society needs accurate beliefs, a map that reflects the territory.
-If Society's economic decisionmakers think (in their "map") that their macroeconomic theories will bring prosperity, but the theories are wrong in reality (the "territory"), then people lose their jobs and homes.
-If Society's military decisionmakers think (in their "map") that bringing democracy to Iraq will take three weeks, and it turns out to not be that simple in the "territory", then soldiers die.
-And if Society's tech moguls and politicians think that AI can't be dangerous and that turns out not to be the case, well ...

-Even now, more than any single other institution, Society's beliefs are determined by _The New York Times_.

-[TODO: turn back on the truth; turning back on truth-telling]

-[TODO: a higher standard, Kelsey Piper, it starts with "Sorry"]

-[TODO: Vassar's point about rational response to oppression, the brick and the AI that you don't see]

-[TODO: normies are worse]